 - CA 4.
 The PUD proposes removal of impervious cover and habitat restoration for the section of the PUD that falls within the Hill Country Roadway Boundary.
 This is required by current code.
-Please provide additional information on tree replanting over and above what may already be required by code for mitigation and landscape requirements. - CA 5.
+Please provide additional information on tree replanting over and above what may already be required by code for mitigation and landscape requirements. - Update 1: Comment pending.
+Staff understands that some restoration and revegetation will be included within the PUD open space and new parkland areas which could include additional trees.
+Staff's request was to clarify and show what is required by code already for the restoration of the actual HCR buffer area and what is proposed over and above what is already required by code.
+If additional trees over and above what is required for that area of the PUD are to be planted elsewhere within the PUD boundary, then that would be a way of showing how many extra trees are being planted and where they could go to be credited as superior. - CA 5.
 The PUD is not currently proposing to meet the Tier Two percentage requirements for trees to be preserved for protected size and smaller trees onsite.
 The rationale for this is stated as "due to tree conditions".
 Please provide a full tree survey and tree condition report from a qualified arborist for all trees within the PUD to allow staff to review for this proposal to not meet these Tier Two options.
-Staff would require review of potential transplanting of trees in healthy condition to be part of the PUD's Tier Two requirements to meet the preservation percentages prior to staff recommending the PUD superiority for trees.
+Staff would require review of potential transplanting of trees in healthy condition to be part of the PUD's Tier Two requirements to meet the preservation percentages prior to staff recommending the PUD superiority for trees. - Update 1: Comment pending.
+Thank you for the tree survey.
+Without the requested third-party arborist assessment, staff is unable to agree with the suggestion that all of the protected and smaller than protected size trees could not be preserved or relocated simply because they have existed within a parking lot area.
+This additional tree assessment and possible relocation/preservation could be used towards Tier 2 superiority should some of the trees have a chance to be relocated (go towards the overall preserved totals) while others (due to condition) could be ruled out and excluded.